Promethee-Earth/ogc-client/README.md

 build-windows:browser
 ```

-The initial scripts was compliant with Linux and MacOS but not Windows
+Indeed, the initial scripts was compliant with Linux and MacOS but not Windows.

+You need then to apply the remaining commands (npm login, ...).